ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 6. If the app requires a container, a `pipeline.yml` file that defines the {{site.data.keyword.containerlong_notm}} and a Dockerfile that defines an image are used to deploy the app in the {{site.data.keyword.containerlong_notm}}.

-7. The app is deployed to the {{site.data.keyword.Bluemix_notm}} organization that the person selected.
+7. The app is deployed to the {{site.data.keyword.cloud_notm}} organization that the person selected.

 ## Examples of the button {: #button-examples}